-Students study the solo literature of percussion through private instruction.
+Students study the solo literature through private instruction.
 The development of technique and a mature tone are significant components.
 Placement is by audition.
 Special enrollment restrictions apply.

-P: Conc enr in or completion of Music 151 or 152; Conc enr in Mus App 241.
+P: Conc enr in or completion of Music 151; Conc enr in Mus Ens 241 REC: Conc enr in MUSIC 115 Fall and Spring.